theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 However a few tips could be helpful.

+### The beauties of Blender interface

+The __Viewport__ is the central part of the screen, where all the objects and the scene are.

+* It is often useful to toggle on and off __Show overlays__.
+For instance when a group of objects is selected, modified and you want to see the result in render; then toggle off View overlay hides the yellow selection lighting; here is the way:
+   * in the top right part of the _Viewport_ toggle the __Show overlays__ checkbox.
+Grids, red and green lines, the orange halo of selection, etc.  will disappear.

+#### Navigating in the scene
+* Rotation of the view = maintain __middle click__ and move mouse
+* Translation of the view = maintain __middle click + Shift__ and move mouse
 ### Working with 3D objects

 <small>J’inclus (temporairement) une [initiation à la modélisation sous Blender](https://perso.liris.cnrs.fr/vincent.nivoliers/mif27/tuto_blender28.php) en français (comme l’équipe actuelle est essentiellement francophone).
 Son auteur [Vincent Nivoliers](https://perso.liris.cnrs.fr/vincent.nivoliers/) travaille comme assistant professeur à [LIRIS](https://liris.cnrs.fr) (je suis tombé dessus totalement par hasard) mais revenons à nos moutons…</small>

+#### Moving objects

+Select objects and then:
+* type __G__ and then mouse movements move selected objects

 #### Cones